roodi/roodi/README.md

     RoodiTask.new :config => 'config/roodi.yml'
     task :default => [:roodi]

+## Editor integration
+You can run Roodi in Atom using the [linter-roodi](https://atom.io/packages/linter-roodi) package.

 ## Custom Configuration

 To change the set of checks included, or to change the default values of the checks, you can provide your own config file.
 The config file is a YAML file that lists the checks to be included.
 Each check can optionally include a hash of options that are passed to the check to configure it.
 For example, the default config file looks like this: